matthew-brett/barts-setup/barts_setup.md

       ![IPHONE 8 with L2USB connector and Ethernet connector](images/iphone_8_connected.jpg)

-    * Plug lightning to USB-A cable into L2USB connector, and into USB-A power somewhere; the USB-A power sockets on the EXTENSION BLOCK are convenient.
+    * Plug lightning to USB-A cable into L2USB connector, and into USB-A power somewhere; consider using a dedicated USB power plug plugged into the EXTENSION BLOCK.
-    * Connect Ethernet cable between the Ethernet connector and the ETHERNET SWITCH; blue 3 meter cable for IPHONE 8, yellow 6 meter cable for IPHONE 12.
+    * Connect Ethernet cable between the Ethernet connector and the ETHERNET SWITCH; use the blue 3 meter cable.

+### IPHONE 12

+* Turn on phone.
+Log in with PIN in blue book.
+* You will need a lightning to USB cable; consider the long (5 metre) green cable.
+* _Turn on the phone WiFi_.
+Connect to StBartholomewPrivate.
+This will connect the phone to the NODE via WiFi.
+* Plug lightning to USB-A cable from phone into USB-A power somewhere; consider using a dedicated USB power plug plugged into the 4-socket extension cord.

 ### MACBOOK